piyushhhxyz/1-Memory/README.md

 You tell ChatGPT your name, your preferences, what you're working on.
 Then you open Claude — blank slate.
 Switch to Gemini — blank slate.
 Every AI has amnesia.
 Your context, your identity, scattered across a dozen apps that will never talk to each other.

 OneMemory fixes this.
-It intercepts your ChatGPT conversations at the network level, consolidates them into structured memories, and serves them to Claude via MCP. **Your brain, portable across every AI.**
+It intercepts your ChatGPT conversations at the network level, **automatically** consolidates them into structured memories, and serves them to Claude via MCP. **Your brain, portable across every AI.**

 ---